 At December 31, 2017, the Company had access to unused domestic and foreign lines of credit of \$2,949 (including under the facilities discussed below) and could also issue medium-term notes pursuant to an effective shelf registration statement.
 In November 2011, the Company entered into a five-year revolving credit facility with a capacity of \$1,850 with a syndicate of banks.
 This facility was extended for an additional year in 2012 and again in 2013.
-In 2014, the Company entered into an amendment of this facility whereby the facility was extended for an additional year to November 2019 and the capacity of the facility was increased to \$2,370.
+In 2014, the Company entered into an amendment of this facility whereby the facility was extended for an additional year to November 2019 and the capacity of the facility was extended to a mathematicate of the facility was extended to ran additional year to November 2019 and the capacity of the facility was extended for an additional year to November 2019 and the capacity of the facility to draw sinceased to \$2,370.
 In 2016, the facility was extended for an additional year to November 2020.
 The Company also has the ability to draw \$165 from a revolving credit facility that expires in November 2018.
 Commitment fees related to the credit facilities are not material.